ianrrees/ianrrees.github.io/_posts/2017-04-07-scoreboard.markdown

   * Since we might be interfacing with a 3.3V or a 5V Arduino, and I was placing jellybean FETs anyways, there's a proper I2C level shifter.
   * LED segments are driven via FETs, with the gates pulled down just to prevent flickering or whatever on powerup.
   * Six of the gate lines for the LED drivers are also used on startup to read 3 jumpers, to set the I2C slave address of the segment.
 That way, we can have up to 8 of the digits connected to the same I2C bus.

+Firmware
+---
+My plan is to make the firmware that runs in the microcontroller for each digit, and have the pact folks make the Arduino program that controls the whole scoreboard.
+It'll be a while until the PCBs for the digits are ready though, and I guess it will take them a few weeks to get the Arduino program working satisfactorily.
+So, I wanted a way to simulate the scoreboard in the mean time.
+This weekend, I put together a little Arduino program to drive an I2C-connected LCD using an interface like the digits will probably provide: [source](https://github.com/ianrrees/scoreboard-firmware/tree/master/i2c_lcd_mockup).

 Power Supply
 ---